The regulars -

 This story in a nutshell: ‘Amy’s men, Amy’s choice…’

 The Nutty Professor: Highlighting the differences between the ‘never looking back’ tenth Doctor we open this story with the eleventh Doctor visiting Amy and Rory five years after they left him.
-When he sees Amy’s life in the dullest village known to man he wonders what they do to stave off the self-harm!
-He threw the TARDIS manual into a supernovae because he was cross and he disagreed with it.
+When he sees Amy’s life in the dullest village known to man he wonders what they do to stave off the self-harm.
+He threw the TARDIS manual into a supernova because he was cross and he disagreed with it.
 Not even the Doctor can withstand the charms of a nice old lady who wants you to try on a woolly jumper for size.
 The Dream Lord is instantly charismatic and insulting, taking the piss out of the Doctor’s many ridiculous nicknames.
-The madcap vehicle, the cocamene hair, the clothes designed by a first year fashion student…if he had any more tawdry quirks he could open a tawdry quirk shop!
+The madcap vehicle, the cocamene hair, the clothes designed by a first year fashion student…if he had any more tawdry quirks he could open a tawdry quirk shop.
 He sniffs out things that aren’t exactly as they seem.
 Why does everybody expect him to always know everything?
-Fascinating that the Doctor figures out who the Dream Lord is on the strength of how much he hates him and that opens up a whole universe of possibilities about the Doctor’s self hate.
-There’s a scene where the Doctor is stumbling down the street and into the butchers where he is supposed to tripping over himself needing to put his head down but I really can’t see much difference between this and his usual exuberant campness!
-The old man prefers the company of the young?
-Ouch Amy has really put the Doctor on a pedestal and when he cannot save Rory she question what the point of him is.
-Matt Smith’s quiet ‘okay’ as Amy reveals that she wants to kill this reality because she cannot bear a life without Rory is desperately sweet.
+Fascinating that the Doctor figures out who the Dream Lord is on the strength of how much he hates him and that opens up a whole universe of possibilities about the Doctor’s level of self hate post the Time War.
+That might have been worth examining further but it is never touched upon again.
+The old man that prefers the company of the young?
+Ouch Amy has really put the Doctor on a pedestal and when he cannot save Rory she questions what the point of him is.
+Like he is responsible for everybody in the universe.
+I would have reciprocated that sentiment and aked what the point of her is.
+Matt Smith’s quiet ‘okay’ as Amy reveals that she wants to kill herself in this reality because she cannot bear a life without Rory is desperately sweet.
 You just want to hug him.
 The darkness in Amy and Rory would have starved the Dream Lord because the Doctor chooses his friends very carefully but in over 900 years to choose from the Doctor was a feast.
 The last shot is very telling – the Doctor still has his own demons to face and the Dream Lord is waiting…

 Sparkling Dialogue: ‘You’ve swallowed a planet!’